A Guide to Utah's Top Food Festivals

-Follow this guide through the state’s 10 best food festivals.
+Follow this guide through nine of the state’s best food festivals.

 Good food and drink is worth celebrating, and Utah is filled with festivals that highlight the state’s agricultural products, local brewers, winemakers and other creators of delicious dishes.
 Festivals offer a chance to come together and enjoy the work of notable chefs and taste homegrown produce, often spiced with live music and other entertainment.
-You’ll find festivals and events featuring all kinds of agricultural products all over Utah, but here are 10 of the best to sample what the state has to offer.
+You’ll find festivals and events featuring all kinds of agricultural products all over Utah, but here are nine to give you a sample of what the state has to offer.

 Ready to sit down at the biggest dinner table of your life?
 Park City’s annual Savor the Summit features a “grand table” that runs through the center of Historic Main Street and highlights the town’s outstanding restaurants.
 More than 2,500 patrons will dine al fresco, thanks to the 80-plus restaurants that create this unforgettable dining experience.